rajat965ng/GoMicroservices/README.md

 ## List of Microservices
-- Caching with MemCached over Postgres and Gorilla
+- P1: Caching with MemCached over Postgres and Gorilla
+- P2: Pgx connection Pooling